Chs000-00/Schemanator/README.md

 # Schemanator
-A Python library for creating json, yaml from objects
+A Python library for creating json, yaml, xml and toml from objects